Protests against Donald Trump: First presidency

-Protests are taking place at town hall meetings, where constituents are urging their senators and representatives to oppose some of the policies of the Trump Administration or to investigate possible Trump ties to Russia.
+Protests are taking place at town hall meetings, where constituents are urging their senators and representatives to oppose some of the policies of the Trump administration or to investigate possible Trump ties to Russia.
 Some GOP politicians have welcomed the protests, while others have avoided having town halls during the first Congressional recess in 2017.
 Representative Leonard Lance said he had never faced such a large town hall before after attending a recent one in February 2017.
 Conservatives, like former Milwaukee County Sheriff David A. Clarke, have dismissed the protesters as "petulant children stomping their feet with these child-like nursery rhyme slogans."

 Official reaction

 Both Trump and his administration addressed the protests either officially or via social media.
-Trump's reaction to the Woman's March via Twitter in January 2017 were contradictory with one tweet dismissing protesters and a later tweet praising protest as "a hallmark of our democracy."
+Trump's reaction to the Women's March via Twitter in January 2017 were contradictory with one tweet dismissing protesters and a later tweet praising protest as "a hallmark of our democracy."
 Trump was also dismissive of a rally hosted by Democrats outside of the Supreme Court against Executive Order 13769.
 Trump tweeted, "Nancy Pelosi and Fake Tears Chuck Schumer held a rally at the steps of the Supreme Court and mic did not work (a mess)-just like Dem party!"
 On February 21, 2017, Trump tweeted that town hall protests were "planned out by liberal activists.
 Sad!"
 Sean Spicer, on February 22, 2017, blamed recent town hall protests on "professional protesters."
 This reaction is similar to the one from the Obama administration towards Tea Party protests in 2009.

-After the United Talent Agency (UTA) hosted an anti Trump rally called United Voices, instead of their normal Oscars party, Trump went on Twitter and urged "the millions of people who voted to MAKE AMERICA GREAT AGAIN" to have their own rally.
+After the United Talent Agency (UTA) hosted an anti-Trump rally called United Voices, instead of their normal Oscars party, Trump went on Twitter and urged "the millions of people who voted to MAKE AMERICA GREAT AGAIN" to have their own rally.
 Trump supporters have attended rallies at official events, but none have created events in sizes "comparable in scale to those of his opponents."

 On February 28, 2017, Trump was interviewed on Fox & Friends where he blamed former president Obama both for the protests and for the leaks in his administration.
 He claimed that Obama was involved in protest organization behind the scenes.
 Trump claimed that Obama was behind the protests "because his people certainly are behind it."
 There is no evidence linking a nonprofit group that advocates for similar positions to Obama, Organizing for Action, and the former president.